gschup/ggrs/examples/README.md

 ## BoxGame

 BoxGame is a very basic two-player example with each player controlling a coloured box.
-There is no real game, just movement with slight ice physics.
+There is no real game, just movement with ice physics.
 Optionally, you can specify one spectator.

+- W to accelerate forwards
+- S to accelerate backwards
+- A to turn left
+- D to turn right

 An emergent side effect of my shoddy window handling: You can simulate network interruptions by dragging and holding the window in order to stop it from processing events.